 Wurbauerkogel – Short and steep

 Windischgarsten is located in the state of Upper Austria, towards Austria’s north 88 kilometers from the capital Linz and 250 kilometers from Vienna.

-I wouldn’t exactly call this a full-on park because of the short tracks, but it still has three tracks in all difficulties from easy to difficult.
+While it is a bike park the tracks are relatively short for alpine standards.
+But it still has three tracks in all difficulties from easy to difficult.
 So in that sense, it’s beginner-friendly and also has a technical track that was the host for the Austrian national champs a couple of times now.

 All tracks share the same bottom third: a jump line with some berm corners to get to the lift station.
 As it rains frequently in this valley, I should mention that it’s not recommended to ride there in rain or if it’s wet from rain the day before.
 The soil doesn’t soak up the water much which makes for a slippery affair.

 The slow single-seater chairlift is one of the main setbacks here.
-So, no sh*t-talking on the lift with your mates.
+So, no bench racing on the lift with your mates.